enp2s0/re-monitor/README.md

 ## Red Eclipse Server Monitor

+Configuration:
+	Copy `Config.py.example` to `Config.py` and edit it to match your setup.

 Usage:
 	`./remonitor`
 This will print a bit of info about the server.
 Edit `Config.py` to set up the